marcduransala2000/intra_urban_climate_scaling/README.md

 ## Structure

 - `src/`             – Main code modules for data processing, analysis, and plotting
-- `empirical_data/`  – Raw empirical CSV datasets used in the analysis
+- `datasets/`  – Generated CSV datasets used in the analysis
 - `requirements.txt` – Python dependencies
 - `README.md`        – This file